gr3p1p3/vt100/README.md

 #VT100.js

 Player for VT100-Animations.
-Play & enjoy old school terminal animations
+Play & enjoy old school animations on your terminal.

+## Intro

+VT100-Animations are files containing special [escaped character sequences](https://en.wikipedia.org/wiki/ANSI_escape_code), that old [VT100-Terminals](https://en.wikipedia.org/wiki/VT100) recognize and render.

+Every modern Terminal can emulate this behaviours, but unfortunately they are too fast for this goal.

 ## Quickstart